Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 The idea of doing nothing but working on a task when you first open your laptop is what I call The Pattern Association System.

-I created this system after I remembered a scene for a video I saw as a child.
+I created this system after I remembered a scene from a video I saw as a child.

-It’s hard to remember, but as far as I do, In the video, a man tricked a woman into starting talking when he tapped his fingers on the table three times.
-And then he tricked her into stopping as well using 5 taps.
+It’s hard to remember, but as far as I remember; In the video, a man tricked a woman into talking only when he tapped his fingers on the table three times.
+And then he tricked her into stopping as well, using 1 tap.

 He associated the pattern of tapping his finger with his silence/her talking and vice versa.

-This made me realize I instill a pattern association like that in my life too.
+This made me realize I installed a pattern of associations like that in my life too.

-When I’m using my Macbook in the morning, I do nothing but write.
-In the afternoon, I do the research, and in the night, I manage the business’s backend and frontend.
+When I’m using my MacBook in the morning, I do nothing but write.
+In the afternoon, I do the research, and in the night, I manage the business backend and front ends.

 When I’m using my iPad in the morning, I look at the market, read a couple of magazines, and write a morning journal.
-I don’t use it in afternoons, but in the evening, I look at my finances, check the ledger and write an end-of-the-day journal.
+I don’t use it in the afternoons, but in the evenings, I look at my finances, check the ledger and write an end-of-the-day journal.

 When I use my iPhone in the morning, I check my daily schedule, morning emails, and important messages.
 In the afternoon, I check my Twitter feed.
 In the evening, I do whatever I like since most of my tasks are finished.
 I do communicate with my international team as well.